klusai/tinyfabulist-tf3/README.md

 # TinyFabulist Paper Series: TF3
 ## Evaluation and Fine-tuning Framework based on GPT-2 for Fable Completion Models

-A comprehensive evaluation framework for systematic evaluation and comparison of text generation models on moral fable completion tasks, with complete research experiment tracking and Apple Silicon optimization.
+A comprehensive evaluation framework for systematic evaluation and comparison of text generation models on moral fable completion tasks, with standardized evaluation protocols, statistical analysis, and Apple Silicon optimization.

 ## 🏗️ System Architecture